 With the right strategy, it is possible to have your charges reduced or dropped entirely.
 To better understand the common defenses that are available to you, contact Ybarra Maldonado Law Group as soon as possible.

 Is Domestic Battery a Misdemeanor or a Felony?

 In general, a first-offense domestic battery charge is a misdemeanor crime in Arizona.
 However, if someone is found guilty of domestic battery three times within a seven year period, they could be convicted of a felony.
 A felony charge will almost always involve a prison sentence.

 Several reasons exist for dropping domestic battery charges.
 At the Ybarra Maldonado Law Group, we see many different types of scenarios in which prosecutors decide not to proceed with their case.

-A few scenarios that could lead to domestic battery charges being dropped include:
+A few scenarios that could lead to domestic battery charges being dropped include the following.

 Appeals courts evaluate the evidence to see if it would have been enough for a jury to find someone guilty.
 This should not be taken lightly, because all convictions could potentially end up on an appeals court’s desk one day.
 They review cases and decide whether or not there was sufficient justification of guilt beyond reasonable doubt.